fraktalnat/noise-injection-sandbagging/README.md

 ## Possible next steps

 - A dense σ sweep over a fixed low range, with as many seeds as affordably so.
+- I would like to try a harder dataset, like BigCodeBench and see what holds.
 - Password-locked models.
-- The authors suggest coding benchmarks, and I would like to try a harder dataset.
 - Why does it work?
 It seems like a mechanistic question, it seems that the suppression is encoded in something more fragile or more localized than the capability itself so maybe varying which layers get noised would be a way to probe that.

 ## Reference